How to Spend a Weekend in Vegas for Almost Nothing

 Vegas, baby!
 Sin City is a year-round destination for gamblers, convention attendees, bachelor parties and families who want to spend a few days relaxing in one of the 62,000 hotel rooms that line the city’s infamous Strip.
 Luckily for would-be vacationers, all this demand means that Vegas is home to lots of amazing deals.

-I went to college in California and graduate school in Arizona, so over the years I've taken my fair share of weekend Vegas trips on a student's budget.
-You don't have to gamble away your home to get a free room, here are my tips for how to save money in Las Vegas!
+I went to college in California and graduate school in Arizona, so over the years, I’ve taken my fair share of weekend Vegas trips on a student’s budget.
+You don’t have to gamble away your home to get a free room, here are my tips for saving money in Las Vegas!

 How to Get There

-However, keep in mind that in 2016, MGM Resorts added parking fees from $8-$10 per day for non-elites.
-Caesars Resorts is expected to follow suit in 2017.
-If you're looking to avoid parking fees, stay at the SLS Las Vegas, the Venetian/Palazzo, or off-Strip.
+However, keep in mind that in 2016, MGM Resorts added parking fees from $10-$15 per day for non-elites.
+Caesars Resorts followed suit in 2017.
+If you're looking to avoid parking fees, stay at the SLS Las Vegas, the Venetian/Palazzo, Wynn/Palazzo, or off-Strip.
 Parking fees now run $15-$24 per day for vehicles.